Is Nursing For You?

 Private Funding

 Local and state civic organizations as well as businesses often have scholarship monies available for nursing students.
-Contact your area Lion’s Club, Civitan Club, Rotary Club, and DAR (to name a few) for local and state scholarship opportunities.
-Businesses such as Target, WalMart, Wendy’s and McDonald’s (among others) may also have limited scholarship resources for education.
+Contact your area Lion's Club, Civitan Club, Rotary Club, and DAR (to name a few) for local and state scholarship opportunities.

 Many healthcare organizations also offer scholarship/grant opportunities to individuals who are pursuing nursing education.
 Be sure and check with local healthcare facilities to determine what opportunities may exist in your community.